 - Preheat the oven to 170 degrees (150 degrees fan)

 - Add the oats, applesauce, butter, honey and cinnamon to the bowl of a food processor, and pulse several times until the ingredients are mixed.
 The oats should be slightly broken up, but not turn to flour.
-Add the raisins, and stir in by hand.

 - Divide the mixture into 6 balls and place onto a greased baking sheet.
 (You can use a silicone baking mat if you prefer.)
 Flatten the cookies with a spoon until they are about 8mm deep.
-Push any completely exposed raisins into the mixture so they don't burn.
+Push any completely exposed raisins into the biscuits so they don't burn.

 - Bake for 20 minutes, turning halfway if necessary.
 Transfer to a wire rack to cool.